 The material covered within this Student Parent Handbook is intended as a method of communicating to students and parents/guardians regarding general district information, rules, and procedures and is not intended to either enlarge or diminish any Board policy, administrative regulation, or collective bargaining agreement.
 Material contained herein may therefore be superseded by such Board policy, administrative regulation, or collective bargaining agreement.
-Board policies are available at the district office and the district website.
+Board policies are available at the district office and on the Policies and Guiding Principles webpage on the district website.